 Sarah here, growing up the springtime foraging was what I was taught first.
 After the cold, dim days of winter, the spring was the time to get outside and start finding greens and herbs.
 Not only did it get us out of the house and into the yard as soon as the first green sprouts of dandelions began, but it was also super fun.
 Dandelions are one of the easiest weeds to identify, even for youngsters, and little fingers make quick work of picking flowers, leaves, and buds.

 I still have a soft spot, and taste buds, for young dandelion greens and they are the first ones I watch for when the snow melt begins.
+Even if you don’t want to memorize a list of twelve, just learning these two herbs can help too.

 Early spring foraging that you don’t want to miss